near/nearcore/README.md

 To achieve this purpose, *NEAR* provides a developer platform where developers and entrepreneurs can create apps that put users back in control of their data and assets, which is the foundation of ["Open Web" movement][open-web-url].

 One of the components of *NEAR* is the NEAR Protocol, an infrastructure for server-less applications and smart contracts powered by a blockchain.
-NEAR Protocol is built to deliver usability and scalability of modern PaaS like Firebase at fraction of the prices that blockchains like Ethereum charge.
+NEAR Protocol is built to deliver usability and scalability of modern PaaS like Firebase at a fraction of the prices that blockchains like Ethereum charge.

 Overall, *NEAR* provides a wide range of tools for developers to easily build applications:
  - [JS Client library][js-api] to connect to NEAR Protocol from your applications.